-Braze’s SDKs each come with a sample application within the repository for your convenience.
+Braze SDKs each come with a sample application within the repository for your convenience.
 Each of these apps is fully buildable so you can test Braze features alongside implementing them within your own applications.

-Building the Droidboy Test Application
+Building the Droidboy test application

-To assemble the Droidboy APK run the following command within the SDK directory:
+- To assemble the Droidboy APK, run

-To automatically install the Droidboy APK on a test device run the following command within the SDK directory:
+- To automatically install the Droidboy APK on a test device, run

-Building the Hello Braze Test Application
+Building the Hello Braze test application

-The Hello Braze test application shows a minimal use case of the Braze SDK, and additionally shows how to easily integrate the Braze SDK into a gradle project.
+The Hello Braze test application shows a minimal use case of the Braze SDK and additionally shows how to easily integrate the Braze SDK into a Gradle project.

-appboy.xmlfile in the
+braze.xmlfile in the